 That word “best”.
 That’s an important one.
 Same with words like “near me”.
 Those are called search modifiers, and they play a key role in how Google shows your search results.

-When it comes to Google Reviews and your medical practice’s Google My Business page a search modifier can have a lot of impact.
+When it comes to Google Reviews and your medical practice’s Google My Business page a search modifier can have a lot of impact in acquiring a potential patient.
 In fact, if your Google star rating is below a 4.0, your practice will not show up in any search including the word “best”.
 Google will automatically strip out any result that is 3.9 stars or lower.

 It can also have a massive impact on your business overall.
+A positive review matters.
 When a person uses the search modifier “near me,” a Google Review star rating increase of just 0.1 could increase the conversion rates of a business location by 25%, meaning that they’re getting more calls, more requests for directions, and more website clicks.